 Improvement districts are incorporated public bodies designed to provide local services such as water and fire protection to residents within a specified boundary.
-They share some of the same characteristics as other forms of local government such as their method of incorporation, representation by locally elected officials and the powers to borrow, charge, and regulate the services they provide.
+They share some of the same characteristics as other forms of local government such as their method of incorporation, and the powers to borrow, charge, and regulate the services they provide.
 However, they do not have the same powers as municipalities and regional districts to deal with broad community issues such as land use planning, and they are not included within the definition of a local government.
-As of January 1, 2019 there are 203 improvement districts in the province.
+As of January 1, 2022 there are 193 improvement districts in the province.